cunnie/bosh-bind-9-release/README.md

 nslookup google.com 10.244.0.66
 ```

+### Stemcells

+This has been tested with the following stemcells:

+* bosh-aws-xen-hvm-centos-7-go_agent version 2962

 ### Bugs

+The deployed server *must* be able to reach the Internet, for it downloads and installs necessary JSON packages (via *yum* in the case of CentOS and *apt-get* in the case of Ubuntu).
+This is admittedly a hack, and a more elegant solution would be to create a BOSH release of the JSON libraries.

 The example deployment manifests do not include a persistent store; In other words, it would be reasonable to use this release to deploy a secondary or caching-only nameserver, but not a primary nameserver.